Syrym275/CompArch/FrostGuardian/README.md

 **Short description:** Portable edge device that analyzes cough/breath audio and skin temperature to provide early warning of respiratory illness.
 Works fully offline using TinyML and syncs results when connectivity becomes available.

-(Use this file to paste the content into your Devpost submission fields: what it does, tech stack, demo, and links.)

 ## model/train.py